5 Year Old Waking Up Too Early? Here Are 6 Solutions to Try

 Free resource: Struggling with raising a strong-willed child?
 Grab 5 Tips to Raising a Strong-Willed Child!
 Discover 5 ways to nurture and work with—not against—her inner spirit and strong personality.
 You’ll also get my newsletters, which parents say they LOVE:

-2. Use blackout curtains and white noise
+2. Use darkening curtains and white noise

 The right sleep environment can make all the difference.
-Even though your child’s room is still dark during those early morning hours, even the slightest brightness can convince him it’s time to wake up.
+Even though your child’s room is still dark during those early morning hours, the slightest brightness can convince him it’s time to wake up.

 3. Use an alarm to push wake-up time later